Rambouillet conference: Law enforcement

+Security

-The Rambouillet Agreement authorised the deployment of a 30,000 strong NATO-led Multi-National Military Implementation Force in Kosovo.
+The Rambouillet Agreement authorised the deployment of a 30,000 strong NATO-led multi-national military implementation force into Kosovo.

 Negotiating parties

 The negotiations were chaired by British Foreign Secretary Robin Cook and French Foreign Minister Hubert Védrine.
 At times, US Secretary of State Madeleine Albright and German Foreign Minister Joschka Fischer also took part in the talks.

 Three parties were involved in the negotiations: